cameronmcefee/plax/readme.md

 $.plax.enable()
 ```

 You can dynamically redefine the range of a layer by running `plaxify()` on it again.
-If the id matches another idea in the layer array, it will replace it with the new range.
+If the id matches another id in the layer array, it will replace it with the new range.

 ```javascript
 $('#plax-octocat').plaxify({"xRange":40,"yRange":40})